Vaginal Breech

 Q: Can I have a vaginal breech birth at home?

-A: Yes, vaginal breech birth can happen safely at home under the right conditions.
-Many women still do, and 50% of vaginally born twins will have one or more twin that is born breech.
-With careful planning, professional support, and appropriate screening to determine if you are a good candidate, many families successfully choose to have a vaginal breech birth at home.
-It is essential to work with an experienced provider who is knowledgeable about breech births and familiar with the evidence supporting safe home birth practices.
-Not all breech babies are in an ideal position to be born breech.
-There are risks in breech birth that differ from other vaginal births, but overall the evidence encourages support women who choose to birth vaginally , even when their baby is breech.
+With careful planning and appropriate screening, many families successfully choose homebirth for breech.
+It is essential to work with an experienced provider.
+Not all breech babies are in an ideal position to be born vaginally.
+There are risks that differ from other vaginal births.
+However, the evidence encourages supporting women who choose to birth vaginally, even when their baby is breech.

 Q: How is a vaginal breech birth at home different from a hospital birth?

-A: It is very much the same as any other homebirth.
-Oftentimes there will be an additional provider, as breech babes tend to take a bit longer to come around immediately after birth.
-This is normal and common for babies born breech.
-At home, there is less medical intervention available and each family must assess if this is the right choice for them, as a transport plan does not guarantee any particular outcome, but the evidence does demonstrate that the vast majority of breech birth will go nearly as well as the others, on the whole.
+At home, there is less medical intervention available.
+Each family must assess if this is the right choice for them.
+A transport plan does not guarantee any particular outcome.
+However, the evidence shows that the vast majority of breech births go nearly as well as others.

 Q: Is there evidence that vaginal breech birth can be safe at home?